aiven/aiven-docs/docs/products/cassandra/howto/disable-cross-cluster-replication.md

 ## Disable CCR with API

-You can disable CCR for your Aiven for Apache Cassandra service(s) by calling the [ServiceDelete](https://api.aiven.io/doc/#tag/Service/operation/ServiceDelete) endpoint to delete one of the services that constitute the CCR pair.
+Disable CCR for your Aiven for Apache Cassandra service by calling the [ServiceDelete](https://api.aiven.io/doc/#tag/Service/operation/ServiceDelete) endpoint to delete one of the services that constitute the CCR pair.